Shin Yu-bin: 2021

 Shin was named to the South Korean Olympic team on 4 February 2021.
-She will be 17 at the Tokyo Olympics in the summer of 2021, making her the youngest ever Korean Olympic table tennis player, breaking a record previously held by Ryu Seung-min.
+She was 17 at the 2020 Summer Olympics in Tokyo, making her the youngest ever Korean Olympic table tennis player, breaking a record previously held by Ryu Seung-min.

 In March 2021, Shin played in WTT Doha.
 She lost to eventual semi-finalist Miyuu Kihara in the round of 32 in the first WTT Contender event, but she beat Miyuu Kihara in their second match-up in the round of 64 of the WTT Star Contender.
 Shin then upset Margaryta Pesotska in the round of 32.
-In a potential preview for the Tokyo Olympics, Shin upset Miu Hirano in the round of 16 in an aggressive and dominant win.
+Shin also upset Miu Hirano in the round of 16 in an aggressive and dominant win.